 One of the biggest wastes of fuel in the UK is engine idling, keeping the vehicle ignition on when stationary.
 Fleet tracking software provides alerts and reports that enable business leaders to identify and reduce instances of idling, cutting fuel cost and CO2 output.
 Engine idling is also a performance metric that fleet tracking systems incorporate into driver behaviour reports - ensuring that the topic is always on the agenda.'

 Furthermore, fleet tracking technology has delivered major improvements in CO2 monitoring.
-Fleet tracking systems provide fleet managers with useful data relating to both fuel consumption and carbon dioxide emissions, in addition to location tracking and driver performance data which allows for improved vehicle utilisation.
+A fleet tracking system provides fleet managers with useful data relating to both fuel consumption and carbon dioxide emissions, in addition to location tracking and driver performance data which allows for improved vehicle utilisation.
 Vehicle reports provide easily measurable CO2 emissions metrics, enabling operators to monitor the environmental performance of their fleet with simplicity.
 This is likely to prove particularly important and useful for firms operating fleets in major cities.